aconchillo/guile-oauth/README.md

     server.
 It includes the response and body as arguments.

 - (**oauth1-client-http-request** url credentials access-token #:method #:body
-  #:params #:extra-headers #:signature) : Access a server's protected resource
+  #:params #:params-location #:extra-headers #:signature) : Access a server's
-  *url* with the given client *credentials* and the previously obtained *access-token* response.
+  protected resource *url* with the given client *credentials* and the previously obtained *access-token* response.

   - *url* : server URL resource to access.